 Elevated Liver Enzymes

-What does the liver do and what are elevated liver enzymes?
+What does it mean to have elevated liver enzymes?

 What are liver enzymes?

-Why does a doctor check for elevated liver enzymes?
+Why does a healthcare provider check liver enzymes?

 What causes elevated liver enzymes?

 Liver diseases, medical conditions, medications and infections can cause elevated liver enzymes.

 Common causes for elevated liver enzymes include:

 - Certain medications, such as cholesterol-lowering drugs (statins) and acetaminophen.